 However, some mothers can experience more severe symptoms as well, including jaundice and depression.
 Seek help from the knowledgeable Connecticut obstetric intrahepatic cholestasis of pregnancy attorneys at Berkowitz Hanna today.

-As explained by Cedars Sinai, “[d]octors don’t know what causes cholestasis of pregnancy.”
+Doctors do not know what causes cholestasis of pregnancy.
 However, what doctors do know is that with ICP, bile stored in the mother’s liver can spill into her bloodstream, and this in turn can put additional strain on the baby’s liver.
 It is this strain that can lead to complications for the baby.

 Cholestasis of pregnancy increases the risk of a number of types of birth injuries, and it also increases the risk of stillbirth.
 Two of the primary birth injuries associated directly with ICP are: (i) hypoxic-ischemic encephalopathy (HIE), and (ii) meconium aspiration syndrome (MAS).